fulcrumgenomics/fgsmk/README.md

 Install the Python package and dependency management tool [`poetry`](https://python-poetry.org/docs/#installation) using official documentation.
 You must have Python 3.11 or greater available on your system path, which could be managed by [`mamba`](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html), [`pyenv`](https://github.com/pyenv/pyenv), or another package manager.

-Install with `poetry` into the `mamba` environment for the parent project.
+If you have a `mamba` environment for the parent project, activate it first.

+Install with `poetry`.

 ```console
 poetry install --directory fgsmk